 This is a cooperative board game that is fun to play with lots of ages.
 I think it’s games like this that have helped our boys be comfortable with games that are geared for higher ages.
 Something about having to discuss strategies and options out loud together prepares them for higher level thinking.
 As few as two people can work together to keep their island from flooding while they race to gather artifacts from around the island.
 Each player is assigned a unique skill set and you’ll have to work together to keep from being swept away.

 Qwirkle is like Scrabble for those of us who can’t spell.
 (Oh man, I misspelled Scrabble the first time.
 Yikes.)
 At first it seems too easy and childlike.
 Then half way through your first game, it dawns on you all the strategies you’ve been missing.
 This is super fun and can double as a learning game for younger kids!

-Pandemic is probably my favorite on this list.
-It’s quite unique in that it’s a team game.
+Pandemic Another team cooperative game!
 It’s all of your friends against disease spreading rampant throughout the world.
 Each player has their own roles and strength.
 You have to strategize together to save the world.
 More complex than Forbidden Island, but more robust.